 Vendeur : Forgotten Books, London, Royaume-Uni

 Paperback.
 Etat : New.
 Print on Demand.
 This book explores how we process and remember emotionally charged stories.
 The author investigates how our brains create mental images from narratives, drawing on the bio-informational theory of emotion, a framework that suggests our emotional memories contain information about physiological responses and actions.
 The research delves into how the intensity of our emotional response to a story affects our processing time, our physiological reactions during reading, and ultimately, our ability to recall the narrative.
 This book, grounded in a long tradition of psychophysiological research, delves into the relationship between emotion, cognition, and memory, offering a fascinating glimpse into the intricate workings of the human mind.
 By studying how we form memories of emotional experiences, the author reveals the complex interplay between our physiological responses, mental imagery, and the power of narrative to shape our understanding of the world.
-Forgotten Books publishes hundreds of thousands of rare and classic books.
-This book is a reproduction of an important historical work.
-Forgotten Books uses state-of-the-art technology to digitally reconstruct the work, preserving the original format whilst repairing imperfections present in the aged copy.
-In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in our edition.
-We do, however, repair the vast majority of imperfections successfully; any imperfections that remain are intentionally left to preserve the state of such historical works.
-The digital edition of all books may be viewed on our website before purchase. print-on-demand item.
+This book is a reproduction of an important historical work, digitally reconstructed using state-of-the-art technology to preserve the original format.
+In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in the book. print-on-demand item.
 N° de réf. du vendeur 9780260443847_0

 Quantité disponible : Plus de 20 disponibles